fraunhoferhhi/racpit/README.md

 ## Citation:

-Once the paper has been submitted and accepted, the BibTex citation will appear here.
+Once the paper has been reviewed and accepted, the BibTex citation will appear here.